 Synopsis: This new story will be an instant favorite for many teachers.
 To begin with, the illustrations are absolutely gorgeous!
 But the story itself is an amazing message for students.
 It goes through certain scenarios where students may feel ostracized and different from their classmates.
-It covers different skin color, names, culture differences, and fears.
+It covers different skin colors, names, cultural differences, and fears.
 And although these students may feel sad because they feel different from their peers, the story helps them feel connected to their friends.
 It demonstrates how to find the similarities with each other that may not be obvious.
 Most noteworthy, this book is perfect in the first few weeks of school for team building and self-love.

 Favorite Back to School Read Aloud #4:

 Synopsis: This adorable story is all about Pigeon demanding that he does not want or need to go to school.
-Then, he tries to explain to the reader that he needs to go to a place to practice reading, and painting, and eating lunch, and playing on playgrounds, which he soon finds out is at school.
+Then, he tries to explain to the reader that he needs to go to a place to practice reading, painting, eating lunch, and playing on playgrounds, which he soon finds out is at school.
 The most fantastic part at the end is when the school bus shows up for Pigeon.
 This book is certainly a must for fans of Mo Willems or Pigeon books!

 Favorite Back to School Read Aloud #5:

 Synopsis: Anya wakes up before the first day of school only to find that she has grown a tiger tail.
 Consequently, she spends the next day trying to figure out how to remove this tail because there is no chance she can go to school with a tiger tail.
 When she gets to school, she finds that although she’s the only one with a tiger tail, she’s not the only one who may have been worried about something!
-It’s a funny, cute story that will help students conquer their beginning of the year anxieties.
+It’s a funny, cute story that will help students conquer their beginning-of-the-year anxieties.

 Favorite Back to School Read Aloud #6:

 Synopsis: This is an adorable book that helps teach students about interrupting and correct procedures at the beginning of the year.
 The story is about Louis and his volcano mouth that is constantly “erupting.”
-Once Louis gets interrupted during his special storytime, he realized what it feels like to be interrupted.
-As a result, he and his mom work on a way to prevent his interrupting in the future.
+Once Louis gets interrupted during his special storytime, he realizes what it feels like to be interrupted.
+As a result, he and his mom work on a way to prevent his interruptions in the future.
 This story is a great way to gently teach school rules and procedures in a way that kids can recognize.